musfiqus/image-classifier/README.md

    3. `postgres`: This service manages the PostgreSQL database used for data persistence.
    4. `celery`: This service is responsible for task queuing using Celery.
    5. `redis`: This service is used for in-memory data storage and task management.

+4. The first classification request downloads the pretrained models.
+So it might take a while to classify or receive  a timeout on the first try depending on the internet speed.
 ---

 ## Running Tests